Get free weekly resources from us!

 Ask:

-Say: A lot of families celebrate Father’s Day by giving their fathers gifts.
+Say: Many families celebrate Father’s Day by giving their fathers gifts.
+Today you’ll make a gift, but you also are a gift.
+The Bible says so!

 Read aloud Psalm 127:3-4.

 Give kids each six paper feathers.
-Have them write one letter from the word “father” on each feather.
-Help kids write a descriptive word or draw a picture about their dads that begins with the letter on each feather.
+Guide kids in writing one letter from the word “father” on each feather.
+Help kids write a descriptive word or draw a picture about something they love about their dads that begins with the letter on each feather.

 Emily Snider is a children’s pastor, writer, and ministry consultant from Roseville, Michigan.